| Archive-name: Stereogram-FAQ Last-modified: June 6th, 1994

 "Meditation" - contains an ancient mandala, a real stress buster

-"DreamWeaver" - unusual geometric shapes, `helps' induce lucid dreaming and dream remembrance
+"DreamWeaver" - unusual geometric shapes, `helps' induce lucid dreaming

 "Icons" - the five symbols of life; very stunning visuals